google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 <code>get_config()
 </code></pre>

-Returns the config of the layer.
+Returns the config of the `Model`.

-A layer config is a Python dictionary (serializable) containing the configuration of a layer.
-The same layer can be reinstantiated later (without its trained weights) from this configuration.
+Config is a Python dictionary (serializable) containing the configuration of an object, which in this case is a `Model`.
+This allows the `Model` to be be reinstantiated later (without its trained weights) from this configuration.

-The config of a layer does not include connectivity information, nor the layer class name.
-These are handled by `Network` (one layer of abstraction above).

 Note that `get_config()` does not guarantee to return a fresh copy of dict every time it is called.
 The callers should make a copy of the returned dict if they want to modify it.

+Developers of subclassed `Model` are advised to override this method, and continue to update the dict from `super(MyModel, self).get_config()` to provide the proper configuration of this `Model`.
+The default config is an empty dict.
+Optionally, raise `NotImplementedError` to allow Keras to attempt a default serialization.

 <!-- Tabular view -->

  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Returns</th></tr>
 <tr class="alt">
 <td colspan="2">
-Python dictionary.
+Python dictionary containing the configuration of this `Model`.
 </td>
 </tr>